jywarren/grassroots-mapping/markdown/thesis.md

 Artists like Bill Rankin use the thin-lined mechanical aesthetics of GIS to comment upon the normally cartographically invisible American Indian reservations, emphasizing the incompatiblity between conventional, formalized modes of representation and the more complex geographies which exist in the real world.
 His map, `The United States?' offers two separate attempts, but Rankin points out some of the difficulties in such an adaptation:

 > At stake here is the European definition of nation-state sovereignty, which implies a close (and, ideally, consensual) relation between an area on a map and the governance of its inhabitants.
-It is not simply that a European-style map has a hard time representing the sovereignty rights (or claims) of indigenous peoples; rather, such relations are a priori impossible to depict on a typical map. \cite{rankin2003reservations}
+It is not simply that a European-style map has a hard time representing the sovereignty rights (or claims) of indigenous peoples; rather, such relations are a priori impossible to depict on a typical map.
+(Rankin, 2003)

 The collective Hackitectura inverts a map of the Gibralter area with Morocco and Western Sahara on top and Spain and Portugal below, while highlighting the complex landscape of legal and illegal immigration.
 Graphs, diagrams of security systems, and satellites dot the map depicting 'the multitude versus the Empire', along with marks for immigrant detainment and the Spanish tomato farms whose need for cheap labor feeds much of the migration.
 The mapmakers' willingness to abandon the guise of objectivity in favor of such a clear geopolitical agenda is typical of many members of this wider cartographic movement.

 ![newsflow.png](../images/newsflow.png)
 _A selection of articles published by the BBC, linked to the BBC headquarters in my project NEWSFLOW, 2009_

-Proboscis in particular has produced a number of cartographic works with urban communities with the goal of creating an 'anthropology of ourselves' and 'become co-creators and not just consumers of information' --- the latter of which parallels the neogeographers' interest in making participants of their audience (See [Section 2.3](#2-3-neogeography)).
+Proboscis in particular has produced a number of cartographic works with urban communities with the goal of creating an 'anthropology of ourselves' and 'become co-creators and not just consumers of information' --- the latter of which parallels the neogeographers' interest in making participants of their audience (See [Section 2.3](#23-neogeography)).
 Their projects take the form of mapmaking workshops and activities, using basic materials like paper and watercolor, as well as high-tech tools such as GPS-enabled mobile phones.
 They focus on recording the historical narratives of participants while relating the stories to geographic positions and routes in a kind of city-wide game.

-Proboscis uses the term 'bodystorming' to describe their emphasis on experiencing the world on both a physical and conceptual level, facilitating `the transformation of abstract ideas and concepts into physical experiences, a tactile approach allowing us to investigate different qualities that ideas may have when applied to physical settings --- part of a dynamic and continuous process of trial and error.' \cite{proboscis2003bodystorming}
+Proboscis uses the term 'bodystorming' to describe their emphasis on experiencing the world on both a physical and conceptual level, facilitating `the transformation of abstract ideas and concepts into physical experiences, a tactile approach allowing us to investigate different qualities that ideas may have when applied to physical settings --- part of a dynamic and continuous process of trial and error.'
+(Proboscis, 2003)

 By contrast, my own project ARMSFLOW (http://armsflow.org, 2007) describes in a purely online map the sale of conventional arms between governments worldwide from 1950-2006, using data culled from SIPRI.
 Red lines of varying thickness (representing an abstract metric called TIV, or trend-indicator value) link buyers to sellers, and users may explore the data by country or by year.
 A followup project, NEWSFLOW (http://newsflow.cartagen.org, 2009), displays in a similar format connections between news organizations and the locations of stories they publish, as scraped from Google News.
 In these works, my interest in cartographic activism and data transparency focused mainly on the interpretation and exploration of data, rather than its production or origins.
 Though visually compelling and information-rich, these two maps are emblematic of the shortcomings of the 'data visualization' movement.
 Natalie Jeremijenko addresses the crux of the matter when she questions the sources of such works: